philpep/imago/README.md

 ## Docker credentials

-By default imago will looks for docker registry credentials in:
+Image will looks for docker registry credentials in ~/.docker/config.json (e.g.

-* imagePullSecrets in the pod template specification
+/var/lib/imago/.docker/config.json in docker image).
-* ~/.docker/config.json (e.g. /var/lib/imago/.docker/config.json in docker image)
+So, in case you're using `imagePullSecrets`, you will have to mount the secret here.